ky295/adv-steer/README.md

 **UV**

-With [uv](https://docs.astral.sh/uv/), dependencies are managed automatically and no specific install step is needed (other than `uv` itself.
+With [uv](https://docs.astral.sh/uv/), dependencies are managed automatically and no specific install step is needed (other than `uv` itself).
 We recommended this for faster installations and better reproducibility.
 - Run a python file with `uv run {filename.py}`
 - Use a module with `uv run python -m MODULE_PATH`